super-resolution/Locan/docs/source/colormaps.rst

 Various colormaps can be chosen that accentuate certain data structures.

 For SMLM images we aim at using colormaps that SMLM users are used to but that perform well with respect to human perception.
-Therefore, we recommend using colormaps that are optimized for accurate perception as provided by the colorcet_ library.
+Therefore, we recommend using colormaps that are optimized for accurate perception as provided by the `colorcet`_ library.
-All 2D one-channel plot functions use the fire_ colormap as default if colorcet is installed.
+All 2D one-channel plot functions use the `fire`_ colormap as default if `colorcet` is installed.
-Otherwise we use the matplotlib colormap viridis_ as default.
+Otherwise we use the matplotlib colormap `viridis`_ as default.

-For categorical data we use glasbey_dark_ from colorcet_ as default colormap or alternatively tab20 from matplotlib.
+For categorical data we use `glasbey_dark`_ from `colorcet`_ as default colormap or alternatively `tab20` from `matplotlib`.
-For diverging data we use coolwarm_ from colorcet_ as default colormap or alternatively coolwarm from matplotlib.
+For diverging data we use `coolwarm`_ from `colorcet`_ as default colormap or alternatively `coolwarm` from `matplotlib`.

 Other colormaps can be applied using the cmap keyword.